braindef/word-stats/readme.txt

 It shows any keyword that appears at least three times and at least 1/5 times the top keyword.

+= When tags are included in the live word count? =

+Currently they are included when you load the post.
+If you add new tags, save the post and reload it.

 = How does Word Stats count sentences? =

 Word Stats treats «?», «!», «;» and «.» as sentence limitators.
 It ignores periods following a capital letter, as in «U.S.A.».